Skara Brae on The Orkney Islands, Scotland

-At the visitor's centre, you can see dice, pottery and jewellery which have been found on the site over the years.
+At the Skara Brae visitor centre, you can see so many amazing items like dice, pottery, and jewelry which have been found on the site over the years.
 Objects that can probably be found in your own home right now.

 Inside the homes are mysteries too, like the small storage places created from stone.
 Maybe these were to store freshly caught fish or even to hold bait?
 We loved using our imaginations to come up with how these could have been part of life so long ago.